jtyr/gbt/README.md

 Combining pure ZSH configuration with GBT will provide the best possible performance for your shell.

-To activate GBT in PowerShell, run the following in the console:
+To activate GBT in PowerShell, run the following in the console or store it to the PowerShell profile file (`echo $profile`):

 ```powershell
 function prompt {